seanconlon29/Tap-into-Your-Tastes/README.md

 ## Business Problem

 Many breweries that open end up ultimately failing due to their lack of communication with their consumers.
-This is a large issue with most businesses that open and is the leading cause of 85% of businesses closing.
+This is a large issue with most businesses and is the leading cause of 85% of businesses closing.
 Each brewery that opens should adapt its business to using a recommendation system to not only help the brewery decide which beers generate more business, but also provide users with some options and opportunities to try the assortment of beer types.

 <figure>
     <p align="center">